reymon359/how-to-live/docs/Travel as much as you can/index.md

 If you can, live there for some time instead of just visiting.
 In my opinion, living in a different place is the best way to get to know that place.

 When you travel, let things flow.
-Plan it a bit and be open to modifying your plans with new experiences and opportunities that may appear.
+Plan the trip to the minimum and be open to modifying your plans with new experiences and opportunities that may appear.

-Be prepared to step outside your comfort zone when traveling.
+Be ready to step outside your comfort zone when traveling.

 ## Quotes